scottbw/DACT-skill-tree/README.md

-# DACT skill tree
+# DMF skill tree

-A proof-of-concept skill tree for the data analytics team.
+A proof-of-concept skill tree for the Data Maturity Framework.

 ## Deploying
 The Skillstree has now been setup to use AWS Amplify (this is to enable single sign on).